Januvia Side Effects

 Note: This page contains information about the side effects of sitagliptin.
 Some of the dosage forms included on this document may not apply to the brand name Januvia.

 Not all side effects for Januvia may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 In addition to its needed effects, some unwanted effects may be caused by sitagliptin (the active ingredient contained in Januvia).
 In the event that any of these side effects do occur, they may require medical attention.

 You should check with your doctor immediately if any of these side effects occur when taking sitagliptin:Less common

 - cold sweats

 - slurred speech

 - unusual tiredness or weakness

-Some side effects of sitagliptin may occur that usually do not need medical attention.
-These side effects may go away during treatment as your body adjusts to the medicine.
-Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.
-Check with your health care professional if any of the following side effects continue or are bothersome or if you have any questions about them:More common
+Some of the side effects that can occur with sitagliptin may not need medical attention.
+As your body adjusts to the medicine during treatment these side effects may go away.
+Your health care professional may also be able to tell you about ways to reduce or prevent some of these side effects.
+If any of the following side effects continue, are bothersome or if you have any questions about them, check with your health care professional:More common

 - Body aches or pain